Joaobauer04/Joaobauer04/README.md

 <br/>

 ## About:
-I'm a software developer in Vue JS, I'm currently taking a technical course at Senai, I've been passionate about technology since I was 10 years old.
+I'm a software developer FullStack, I'm currently taking a technical course at Senai, I've been passionate about technology since I was 10 years old.

 </div>